 Where there is gambling, there is sure to be government.
 At this stage, most internet gambling is UNREGULATED.
 So, gambling on the internet is running rampant.

-Some countries regulate and encourage online gambling.
+Some countries regulate and encourage internet gambling.
 Some do not care.
 Some are looking to BAN Internet Gambling.
-Because of this dichotomy, many stipulate that the internet sportsbook and casino business will flourish and contniue to grow exponentially.
-The structure of the internet makes the world a borderless place, and one or more countries will find it difficult to place a ban on an online market that exists in other countires.
+Because of this dichotomy, many stipulate that the online wagering business will flourish and contniue to grow exponentially.
+The structure of the internet makes the world a borderless place, and one or more countries will find it difficult to place a ban on an internet market that exists in other countires.
 The only "industry" which every nation has agreed to ban on the internet is child pornography.

 Once this law passed, the industry divided into two sectors: One sector gave up on the US market.
 (Most of these companies were publicly traded companies such as PartyPoker.com).
 The other sector (mostly smaller to mid-sized companies) viewed this as the greatest marketing opportunity and have been aggressively targeting the US market, seeking online US players from the companies that abandoned them.

-**For this reason, most internet betting companies AND their servers are located offshore (ie: Antigua, Curacao, Dominican Republic, Venezuela, Costa Rica, etc).**
+**For this reason, most online casino companies AND their servers are located offshore (ie: Antigua, Curacao, Dominican Republic, Venezuela, Costa Rica, etc).**